Written byConnie Yang

 Summary: Guide to fix an M1 MacBook Air/Pro that's not turning on due to software and hardware issues.
 To fix an unbootable M1 MacBook Air or MacBook Pro without data loss, follow this post.

 Although the Apple Silicon M1 chip is powerful, the new M1 Macs like the Mac mini or MacBook Air with an M1 chip, also appear issues like not turning on.

-Your Apple silicon Mac may not respond to the power button, fail to wake up from sleep, or cannot turn on though it is charged.
-No matter what situations you've run into, this post is here to help you fix your MacBook Air with a M1 chip that's not turning on.
+Your Apple silicon Mac may not respond to the power button, fail to wake up from sleep, or face a Mac white screen issue.
+No matter what situations you've run into, this post is here to help you fix your MacBook Air with an M1 chip that's not turning on.

-As the reasons of your M1 MacBook Air that won't boot are various and hard-to-find, you have to try to fix it with all possible solutions.
+As the reasons for your M1 MacBook Air won't boot are various and hard to find, you have to try to fix it with all possible solutions.